programminghumanity/CourseProject/README.md

 1. To explore sentiment analysis using a state-of-the-art method
 2. To beat the baseline score using the given training and sample datasets

-# 3. Topic: Sentiment Classifier using BERT
+# 3. Sentiment Classifier using BERT
 Bidirectional Encoder Representations from Transformers (BERT) is a state-of-the-art pre-training Natural Language Processing (NLP) model developed by Google.
 In this project, sentiment analysis uses BERT to detect sarcasm in Twitter tweets.

 # 4. Programming Language